01618830666

 One of the most significant impacts of giant hogweed on local ecosystems is its ability to displace native plant species.
 Giant hogweed is highly competitive, and it quickly overtakes native plants.
 Reducing the diversity of plant life in an area and altering the ecosystem’s natural balance.

-Giant hogweed also impacts the health of native plant species by shading out other plants, limiting the amount of sunlight that reaches the ground and limiting the growth of other species.
-This can lead to a decline in overall plant biodiversity and a decrease in the quality of the ecosystem as a whole.
+Giant hogweed also impacts the health of native plant species by shading out other plants, limiting the sunlight that reaches the ground, and reducing their growth.
+This can lead to a decline in overall plant biodiversity and a decrease in ecosystem quality.

 The Impact of Giant Hogweed on Wildlife